 Another very good shop is the Casin dei Nobili showrom, which is in Dorsoduro 2766/b, tel:0415202873.
-The photo above was taken in their shop and like Carla Alta all their masks are made in their own workshop by hand.
-Their shop is a real delight to wander around, full of fascinating treasures.
+The video above was taken in their store and, like Carla Alta, all their masks are made in their own workshop by hand.
+Their store is a real delight to wander around, full of fascinating treasures.

 Otherwise why not try Amazon, they often have a good selection at very good prices too.
 Actually it is sometimes cheaper to buy on Amazon than in Venice!

 Even if you aren't going to Venice many people love collecting these beautiful masks that make wonderful additions to any home.

 • I know this might be ridiculous advice but believe me I have seen poor unknowing souls get it all wrong.

 Venice Carnival is not a fancy dress party so don't dress like the poor guy I once saw wearing a Superman outfit.

 • If you are going to wear a mask at least get a reasonable period costume.
 Venetians will think you silly if you're wearing a fancy mask and casual clothes.